 I came to Vassar expecting to focus on Spanish, French, German and Italian, while taking a few Music courses and singing in the Choir or the Madrigal Singers.
 But after a semester with two classes a day in Chicago Hall, I had already developed a visceral dislike for the cold, sterile building and its subterranean Language Lab.

 I found myself spending more and more time in the music building, Skinner Hall, whose practice rooms afforded Steinway baby grands, oriental rugs, wood floors, and the occasional window seat.
 Music History proved far more intriguing than conjugating verbs and memorizing declensions.
-By my sophomore year, I was a Music Major and devoted fan of French Gothic and Renaissance Revival architecture and furniture, with Skinner as my personal sanctuary and temple of learning.
+By my sophomore year, I was a Music Major and devoted fan of the French Gothic and Renaissance Revival furniture found throughout Skinner Hall.
+The building had become my personal sanctuary and temple of learning.

 Professors such as Janet Knapp and Ted Reilly, who inspired me to learn about Early Music and to perform it with gusto, became my lifelong friends.
-What can compare with Janet's Paleography seminar when we transcribed medieval conductus into modern notation and then sang them, giving voice to works that had lain silent some 700 years while our pure voices resounded eerily throughout Skinner from the topmost tower room?
-Or being enveloped by the rich orchestral colors of Ted Reilly's cherished recordings of Mussorgsky and Mahler in lectures based on his first-hand examination of the composers' scores?
+What can compare with Janet's Paleography seminar when we transcribed medieval conductus into modern notation and then sang them, giving voice to works that had lain silent some 700 years.
+Our pure voices, performing our transcriptions, resounded eerily throughout Skinner from the topmost tower room where the seminar was held.
+In Ted Reilly's classes, we sat enveloped by the rich orchestral colors of his cherished recordings of Mussorgsky and Mahler in lectures based on his first-hand examination of the composers' scores.
 To hear my classmate, Patricia Ann Neely, evoke these memories as the foundation of her career in Early Music, listen to the podcast of her interview for Sunday Baroque.
 These two extraordinary scholars continued to inspire long after Pat and I graduated, including Steven Zohn, who became the Lauren H. Carnell Professor of Music History at Temple University.
 His books and articles on Georg Philipp Telemann are must-reads for anyone interested in Baroque Music and in the business acumen of the prolific Hamburger lawyer whose life and works fascinate this Telemanniac.
 Steve also plays Baroque Flute in various early music ensembles and has made several recordings on the Centaur label.

 During four years at Vassar, Skinner's Recital Hall became my venue of choice for listening, such as my first exposure to a period-instrument ensemble Concentus Musicus Wien, and for performing as a coloratura soprano including my operatic debut as Carmen Ghia in The Stoned Guest by P.D.Q.
 Bach.